 X

-What To Do When an Employee Always Shows Up Late
+What to Do When an Employee Always Shows Up Late

 Whether it’s bad traffic, oversleeping or caring for a sick pet, employees offer up lots of different excuses when they show up late for work.
 As the manager, you may overlook it the first time.
 But what if it becomes a pattern?